-In 2015, almost one out of every five adults in the United States had some form of mental illness in the preceding year.
+In 2016, almost one out of every five adults in the United States had some form of mental illness in the preceding year.
 Nearly seven percent of all adults suffered a major case of depression within the same period.
 American Indians and native Alaskans have the highest level of mental health issues, while Asians and Pacific Islanders have the lowest.
-Illinois and Oregon are the two states where the highest percentage of poor mental health is reported, while South Dakota and Texas are reported to have the lowest percentage.
+Oregon and Utah are the two states where the highest percentage of poor mental health is reported, while South Dakota and New Jersey are reported to have the lowest percentage.

 The use of mental health services in the United States has stabilized over the last decade, with prescription drugs representing the most common type of care.
 As expected, mental health services are most often received by persons with serious mental illnesses.
 In most cases, adults experiencing a major depressive episode will seek professional help at generalists or family doctors, followed by psychiatrists or psychotherapists.
 High costs are often cited as the chief reason for not utilizing mental health services.

 This text provides general information.
 Statista assumes no